 If you subscribe to conventional thinking, you likely will wait until retirement, and you may be happy enough with that.

 But, if you’re like us – you probably have itchy feet and a desire to travel, explore and experience the world – and are willing to do what it takes to make it happen!
 That requires an open minded attitude about what is possible and the willingness to focus on how you can make it a reality.
 And sometimes, it comes down to being very creative and resourceful.
-As the old saying goes “there’s more than one way to skin a cat!”
-Especially now that technology makes working remotely a possibility for many.
+There are ever expanding options, especially now that technology makes working remotely a possibility for many.

 Solving my work dilemma

 Until the Spring of 2013, I had a good job in IT with a stable company and great people, but it was no longer fulfilling or enriching to me.
 Being a long established and more conservative company, they weren’t as open minded about working from home or remotely, despite my well-supported requests.